-Inputs (indicate the budgets, if possible) Maldives Partner/donor Personala.
-MRC researcher(s)b.
+Inputs (indicate the budgets, if possible) Maldives Partner/donor Personal a.
+MRC researcher(s) b.
 MoFA official from Fisheries Training, Extension and Promotion Section Personnel a.
 Fishing technical expert (3 M/M) b.
 Fisheries resources management expert (2 M/M) c.
 Feasibility study researcher Equipment and others a.
 A part of operating costs of research vessel for preliminary resources survey b.
 Necessary costs to carry out feasibility study, awareness and training programs.
 Equipment and others a.
-Running costs of preliminary resource survey Special remarks (Important assumptions, , project sustainability, etc) 1) "Output 1" is carried out as a pilot project of MASPLAN.
+A part of operating costs of research vessel for preliminary resources survey Special remarks (Important assumptions, , project sus tainability, etc) 2) "Output 1" is carried out as a pilot project of MASPLAN.
 2) The experimental boat for the pilot project (Output 1) is provided by MoFA.